 Amber was the initial concept which got us in the door with Da Vinci in the first place.
 Palaeontologists have learned a great deal from insects trapped in amber.
 So, it felt appropriate to acknowledge this with our Nautilus at the centre of the story.
 We were tempted to sharpen our chisels and carve out very own Fibonacci tree stump.
 However, photogrammetry and computer generated liquid amber gave us the most flexibility to tinker with timing, space and lighting.

-Of course, we had the perfect opportunity to feature AI and machine learning as part of the featured tech learning.
+Of course, we had the perfect opportunity to feature AI and machine learning as part of the technical subject matter.
 So we created ‘2.1’ which showed a humanoid machine being switched on for the first time.

 We also used CG to trace the history of human architecture.
-This ident spanned from the early stone carvings of Easter Island to the future of ‘agritecture’ in the form of a skyscraper which just keeps going and going.
+The ‘Structures’ ident spanned from the early stone carvings of Easter Island to the future of ‘agritecture’ in the form of a skyscraper which just keeps going and going.

 Da Vinci Learning were so thrilled with the end results that they flew from Berlin to thank us in person.
 They brought with them some rare Nautilus ammonite fossils and presented them as gifts.
 These now have pride of place next to our RTS and BAA awards.